carissagross/wander/README.md

 ## Possible Future Extentsions
 - Add more hikes!
 - Allow user to add their own hikes
-- Filter hikes by location or milage round trip.
+- Filter hikes by location or milage round trip
+- Add a heart to the main page of hikes when a hike is favorited

 ## GIF
 - GIF HERE